-The thesis: a guide for external supervisors (2013 cohort)
+The thesis: a guide for external supervisors (2014 cohort onwards)

 Information about the assignment

 The thesis consists of an investigation involving human participants within a subject of relevance to the theory and practice of clinical psychology, with the results constituting a substantial contribution to existing knowledge.
 In terms of scope, the DClinPsy thesis is less than a PhD and only includes one research chapter.
 Trainees should aim to produce work that is of a publishable standard.
 The word count limits for the three papers within the thesis are 8,000 words for the literature review, 8,000 words for the research paper and 4,000 words for the critical appraisal.
 It is expected that the literature review and research paper are submitted for publication.

 For more information on the assignment please see the Thesis process guidance for trainees in the online handbook.

 For a list of titles of the theses submitted by trainees in the past 10 years please see the Previous thesis topics section of the online handbook.

 |2||June/July||You will be contacted by the course for potential project ideas.|

 |By December||Your project ideas circulated to trainees, and you will be approached by trainees interested in your project ideas.
 Please feel free to contact the Research Coordinator if you have any questions at this point email@example.com|

 |December/ January||You will work with your trainee and their academic supervisor to make the idea suitable for a thesis in content and methodology.
 Negotiate a research contract between you, the trainee and the academic supervisor.
 This document outlines the responsibilities of the various individuals involved.|

 |3||December - January||You should start receiving initial drafts of the thesis from the trainee.|